phanerka/link-stash/General doc navigation.md

 > - Some info *might* be outdated
 > - Uploaded files *may* contain Watcher content.
 If so, it will be mentioned.
 > - All Watcher only related content will be put in closed spoiler.
+> - Watcher update broke majority of mods.
+While it's usually easy to fix them, it will take time for them all to be fixed.
+> 	Broken mods are crossed out here, like ~~this~~.

 Navigation on `Lediting` folder: [[Lediting/Navigation|here]]
 Navigation on `Coding` folder: [[Coding/Navigation|here]]